section-engineering-education/engineering-education/articles/react-native-firebase-google-authentication/index.md

 title: Google OAuth using Firebase in React Native
 description: This tutorial will give readers a detailed guide on how to implement Google OAuth using Firebase in a Non-Expo React Native Application.
 author: mohan-raj
-date: 2021-21-28T00:00:00-15:00
+date: 2021-03-31T00:00:00-10:00
 topics: []
 excerpt_separator: <!--more-->
 images:
   - url: /engineering-education/react-native-firebase-google-authentication/hero.jpg
     alt: Google OAuth using Firebase in React Native Image
 ---
-OAuth is an open standard for access delegation, commonly used as a way for the Internet users to grant websites or applications to access information on other websites without giving them the passwords. ([coursehero.com.
-N.p., n.d.
-Web.
-16 Mar.
-2021.](https://www.coursehero.com/file/56229675/oaithtxt)).
+OAuth is an open standard for access delegation, commonly used as a way for the Internet users to grant websites or applications to access information on other websites without [giving them the passwords](https://www.coursehero.com/file/56229675/oaithtxt).
 <!--more-->
 In this tutorial, we will learn how to authenticate users with their Google accounts using the authentication module in Firebase in a Non-Expo React Native application.

-To learn more about Firebase, refer to [Wikipedia](https://en.wikipedia.org/wiki/Firebase).
+To learn more about Firebase, refer to [this link](https://en.wikipedia.org/wiki/Firebase).

 ### Prerequisites
 The basics of React and React Native will not be covered in this tutorial.
 If you are not comfortable with the basics, it is highly recommended to go over this [tutorial](https://reactnative.dev/docs/tutorial) before you continue further.